gordonpn/rfd-hd-scraper/README.md

 ##### Phase 4
 * [ ]  Add commandline flags to differentiate testing on prod and prod
 * [x]  A front-end
+* [ ]  Finish implementing back-end for signing up
+* [ ]  Refactor how the configurations are acquired.

 ##### Phase 5
 * [ ]  Write tests